March 2026 Disneyland Crowd Calendar

 March is usually the month that Disneyland emerges from its winter slumber.
 Usually, January and February are the slowest months of the year, with chilly weather, rain, an emphasis on refurbishments, and fewer guests because it’s Southern California’s off-season for tourism.

-Spring Breaks begin in March, normally to not as great of an extent as April.
-The month typically starts slow, gradually picking up crowds as the weather gets nicer, fewer refurbishments are on the schedule, and more non-local vacationers arrive for their Spring Break.
-As with January and February, park reservation availability could throw a monkey wrench into what happens in March 2024, but we’re expecting demand to be back to normal and reservations to be a non-issue (if they’re even still around for anyone but APs).
+Spring Breaks begin in March, typically around the halfway point of the month.
+March usually starts slower, gradually picking up crowds as the weather gets nicer, fewer refurbishments are on the schedule, and more non-local vacationers arrive for their Spring Break.
+As with January and February, discounts could throw a monkey wrench into what happens in March 2026.

 March Weather at Disneyland